BananaCrystal/bananacrystal-payment-gateway/README.txt

 Benefits for your customers:

 Fast secure, low-cost, borderless, local and international payments in USD powered by blockchain/crypto payment rails.
-Customer send and receive secure peer to peer payments to anyone instantly at no cost to you.
+Customers send and receive secure payments (peer to peer) to your store instantly at no cost to you.
 You and your customers get privacy on all your purchases.
 Your bank or credit card company does not need to know what you are purchasing…because your purchases are private.

 #### FEATURES ####